Leap Administration#

 Quick Start#

-The goal of this subsection is to invite people to a seat-based project.
+The goal of this topic is to invite people to a seat-based project.

-To log in to Leap Admin, you must have received an email to join a project as a project administrator.
-A project administrator for a project is a member who has the Project Admin role in that project.
-If you did not receive an email invitation as expected, contact your organization administrator or D-Wave Customer Support.
+To log in to Leap Admin, you must have received an email to join a project as a project or organization administrator.
+If you did not receive an email invitation as expected, contact your organization administrator or D‑Wave Customer Support.

 Note